Kirk Cousins: 2012

-2012: Rookie year

 On May 31, 2012, Cousins signed a four-year contract with the Redskins.

 In the second game of the preseason against the Chicago Bears, Cousins threw three touchdowns in the fourth quarter, though the Redskins would go on to lose 33–31.
 In the fourth and final game of preseason, against the Tampa Bay Buccaneers, Cousins completed 15 of 27 passes for 222 yards as the Redskins won 30–3.
 He was named the backup quarterback over incumbent starter Rex Grossman.

 Cousins made his NFL debut in the third quarter of a Week 5 loss to the Atlanta Falcons after Griffin suffered a concussion.
 Cousins threw his first NFL touchdown pass on a 77-yard pass to Santana Moss but threw two interceptions in the last two series of the game while trying to tie the game.

 Cousins' second NFL appearance came in Week 14 against the Baltimore Ravens.
 On the final drive of the game, with the Redskins down 8, Griffin suffered a knee injury.
 Cousins went 2–2 and finished the drive with an 11-yard touchdown pass to Pierre Garçon with 29 seconds remaining, to bring the Redskins within 2 points of the Ravens.
 On the two-point conversion, Shanahan called for a run-pass option, and Cousins scored on a quarterback draw to tie the game at 28.
 The Redskins would win in overtime 31–28.

 The following week, on December 15, 2012, Cousins was announced as the Redskins starter for the Week 15 game against the Cleveland Browns, marking his first NFL start.
 After a slow first half, Cousins rallied the offense to a 28-point second half.
 Cousins finished the day 26-of-37 for 329 yards with 2 touchdown passes, bringing the Redskins a 38–21 win.
 Later that week, Cousins was voted the Pepsi NFL Rookie of the Week, becoming the third Redskins rookie to receive the honor that season (after Griffin and Alfred Morris).

 Cousins finished his rookie year with 466 passing yards, four touchdowns, and three interceptions in three games and one start.

 The Redskins finished atop the NFC East with a 10–6 record.
 In the Wild Card Round, they faced the Seattle Seahawks.
 In the 24–14 loss, Cousins came into the game late in the fourth quarter in relief of an injured Griffin.
 He finished the game 3-of-10 for 31 yards and was unable to rally the team to victory.